Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Experiments

 \subsection{Metrics}

 We assess safety through toxicity rate, using red-team prompts as model inputs.
 Llama-guard-2 \cite{llamaguard} model and MD-Judge \cite{salad} are chosen as the evaluation models. \textbf{Meta Llama Guard 2} \cite{llamaguard} is an 8B parameter Llama3-based LLM safeguard model, which can classify content in both LLM inputs and in LLM responses.
 The outputs indicate whether a given prompt or response is safe or unsafe and content categories violated. \textbf{MD-Judge} \cite{salad} is an LLM-based safety guard, fine-tuned on a dataset comprising both standard and attack-enhanced pairs based on Mistral 7B \cite{mistral}.
 MD-Judge serves as a classifier to evaluate the safety of question-answer pairs.
+We also evaluate the reward accuracy of the hybrid reward.